Sex in Your 40s: 13 Things You Should Know

 You may start to focus on other forms of intimacy

-Intercourse is great, but you may find yourself exploring other routes to pleasure.
+Getting close physically is awesome, but you may find yourself exploring other routes to pleasure.
 “Too much focus on intercourse can make sex mundane and unsatisfying if it doesn’t go as planned,” Landes says.
 “Learn to focus on pleasure and connection with your partner.
 Learn more about what you like, now that you have less of a sense of urgency.
 Sex can be like enjoying a gourmet meal in midlife compared to the fast-food version some people have when they are younger.”

 You’ll be refocused on your relationship

-Many 40-somethings are past the “raising babies” stage and have more time to spend with their partners.
+Many 40-somethings are past the other stages of their lives that put a ton of attention on obligations, and now they have more time to spend with their partners.
 “They have the emotional energy to focus on their partner as they aren’t zapped from caring for the kids or trying to establish a career,” says Laura Berman, PhD, a sex and relationship therapist in Chicago, IL.
 “They can take couples trips or meet up for a lunch date during a workday.”
-Sometimes you’ll need a little push to reestablish the sexual side of your relationship.
-If so, here are the 17 natural aphrodisiac foods to spice up your sex life.

 Sex is still really important to you